MELScience/blog.melscience.com/en/2015-06-13-order-above-all.md

 <img src="/images/order4.jpg" width="600" height="461" alt="order">

 <a href="https://www.flickr.com/photos/opalsson/3773629074/" style="color:blue; font-family:Helvetica; font-size:0.7em">{O Palsson: </a> <span style="color:grey; font-family:Helvetica; font-size:0.7em;"> The Atomium/ CC BY 2.0} </span>

+<span style="color:grey; font-family:Helvetica; font-size:0.7em;">(The Atomium is a building in Brussels, which represent a unit cell of an iron crystal magnified 165 billion times).</span>

 Thus, we see that order plays a significant role in determining any object’s properties.
 And while a ship like Titanic can freely float on the water surface, the same water molecules in a structured state can form an iceberg, which can be a potential threat to the mentioned ship.